1 million march in France, unions call new pension protests - KESQ

 The Eiffel Tower and the Versailles Palace, where the British monarch is to dine with Macron, were closed Thursday due to the strikes.

 Violence, a recurring issue at protests, has intensified in recent days.
-Gerald Darmanin had said that 12,000 security forces would be in the French streets Thursday, with 5,000 in Paris,
+Darmanin said that 12,000 security forces were in the French streets Thursday, with 5,000 in Paris,

 The Education Ministry said in a statement that about 24% of teachers walked off the job in primary and middle schools on Thursday, and 15% in high schools.